upperlinecode/calculate-interest-iteration/README.md

 # 4600
 ```

 But what if you earned money every month or year that you keep that money invested?
-The computations below will calculate how much money you would have given three variables:
+The computations below will calculate how much money you would have by using three variables:

 - an initial `investment`
 - an interest `rate`